Gallbladder Surgery | Laparoscopic Cholecystectomy

 Gallstones are common and they are usually not dangerous.
 In fact, most people with gallstones don’t know that they have them.
 However, due to the presence of these stones, the gallbladder can get blocked.
 This can cause bile to build up and eventually cause inflammation of the gallbladder.
 This is called a cholecystitis.
 If this inflammation is not treated, it can lead to acute cholecystitis, which is a serious condition.
 Eventually, if left untreated, it can lead to death.

-Dr. Rajeev Kapoor is a an expert for surgeries on the gallbladder and gallstones (gallbladder stone surgeon) in Chandigarh.
+Dr. Rajeev Kapoor is a an expert for surgeries on the gallbladder and gallstones (gallbladder surgery) in Chandigarh.
 He removes the gall bladder with laparoscopic surgery.

 What to do if you have Gallstones